Dodge County Court Records

 Dodge County Civil Court Records

-Civil litigation in Dodge County — encompassing contract disputes, personal injury actions, property matters, foreclosures, small claims, and other non-criminal proceedings — is adjudicated by the Dodge County Circuit Court at the Justice Facility in Juneau.
+Civil litigation in Dodge County — including contract disputes, personal injury actions, property matters, foreclosures, small claims, and other non-criminal proceedings — is handled by the Dodge County Circuit Court at the Justice Facility in Juneau.
 Civil case files typically contain complaints, answers, motions, discovery materials, court orders, judgments, and settlement records.

 Searching Civil Case Records

-The WCCA platform allows users to search Dodge County civil cases by party name, business name, or case number.
-For a more targeted search, the advanced search function permits filtering by specific civil case type categories.
-Information returned includes case summaries, party names, and event histories.
+WCCA lets you search Dodge County civil cases by party name, business name, or case number.
+The advanced search function allows you to filter by specific civil case type categories.
+Results include case summaries, party names, and event histories.

 For complete case file access — including documents not viewable online — visit the Clerk of Courts office in person.
-Copies cost $1.25 per page; certified copies are $5.00 per document plus the per-page copy charge, as established by Wis.
-Stat. § 814.61.
+Copies cost $1.25 per page; certified copies are $5.00 per document plus the per-page charge, as set by Wis.
+Stat.
+814.61.

 Civil Filing Fees (Selected)